 6. Rest for a couple of minutes then continue with your day/evening.

-You can practice this focus exercise prior to sleeping or at any time in the day.
+You can practice this focus exercise prior to sleeping or at any time of the day.
 Daily practice will give the best results.

 Author: Saima Shah, MBA, CHT, RTC

-As a therapeutic counsellor, it is my job to help people find new and healthier ways to cope and adapt to challenges.
+As a therapeutic counselor, it is my job to help people find new and healthier ways to cope and adapt to challenges.